tamnguyenbbt/Okapi/HandleDifficultWebApplications.md

 ````
 ## ClickAndWaitForThisGone()
 * Under Okapi.Extensions namespace
-* Example: click a Save button once and a new page is loaded.
-We want to make sure that the Save button is gone before doing something else.
+* Example: click a Save button of a pop-up window once and a new page is loaded.
+We want to click on another button on this new page.
+In some single page web applications, this new button may be always there.
+So it gets clicked before the pop-up window disappears.
+Timing is crucial in Web UI test automation and in this case the correct timing is broken.
+We want to avoid this from happening and make sure that the Save button is gone before doing something else.

 ````
  Dynamic